tkrisztian95/nav-uzemanyagar-elszamolas-API/README.md

 ## How to build & run with Docker

+In order to simply setup with compose use command `docker-compose up` in the project root directory.
+The compose up process will build a new Docker image locally from the Python source and start the service among with Redis.

-- To build a Docker image run command `docker build -t nav-api:first .`
+- To build a Docker image with custom tag use `docker build -t nav-api:first .`
-- To start container run command `docker run -p 5000:5000  nav-api:first`
+- To start a container from the built image after then you can use `docker run -p 5000:5000  nav-api:first`

 ---